What is the difference between food intolerance and food allergy?

 - Sugar Cane

-- Simple ‘yes or no’ indicator of food intolerance*
+- Simple ‘positive or negative’ indicator of food intolerance*

 - Convenient home to laboratory testing service with FREE delivery and return